Agenda

 9:45 AM – 10:15 AM

-Presenters Steven Shatswell, Project leader at Krueck Sexton Partners and Bryan Howard, Senior Project Director at Thornton Tomasetti, will discuss the complexities of renovating a complex civic building, including replacing all glazed exterior assemblies with high-performance, bird-safe glazing while preserving the existing precast-and-granite cladding.
-This renovation included protective design upgrades to improve occupant safety and was led by thermal analysis and carbon reduction strategies that enhanced operational energy efficiency and elevated both user and public experiences while retaining the original aesthetic intent, all while keeping the building operational and occupied during the renovation process.
+Steven Shatswell, project leader at Krueck Sexton Partners, and Bryan Howard, senior project director at Thornton Tomasetti, will discuss the intricacies of renovating a complex civic building, including replacing all glazed exterior assemblies with high-performance, bird-safe glazing while preserving the existing precast-and-granite cladding.
+This renovation included protective design upgrades to improve occupant safety and was led by thermal analysis and carbon reduction strategies that enhanced operational energy efficiency and elevated both user and public experiences while retaining the original aesthetic intent, and also keeping the building operational and occupied during the renovation process.

 Moderated by: Joyce Raybuck